xplshn/alicelinux/www/content/_index.md

 <p align="center">
 	<img src="assets/grimshot-240524-234840.png" width="800" alt="Screenshot of AliceLinux running Sway, foot and pfetch.
 Showcasing the 95megabytes of memory footprint and running on QEMU platform PC-i440fx-9.0"/>
+	</br><em>Screenshot of AliceLinux running Sway, foot and pfetch.
+Showcasing the 95megabytes of memory footprint and running on QEMU platform PC-i440fx-9.0</em>
 </p>

 <p align="center">